America at war! (1941– ) (Part 1)

 Studies proposal

 The Treasury is studying several proposals for a withholding tax.
-One provides that income taxes be increased 5-15%, with the increase only being collected at the source.
+One provides that income taxes be increased 5 to 15 percent, with the increase only being collected at the source.
 Under another proposal, income taxes would be increased an undetermined amount and the entire tax would be collected at the source.

-The most talked-of withholding tax rate at this time – though not necessarily the one that will be adopted – is 15% of net taxable income, which would be superimposed on the normal income tax.
+Most talked-of withholding tax rate at this time – though not necessarily the one that will be adopted – is 15 percent of net taxable income, which would be superimposed on the normal income tax.
 Here is how it would work if you are a married man, with no children.

-Your employer would estimate your yearly earnings for this year deduct $1,500 for personal exemption and perhaps 10% of your entire earnings for taxes paid, contributions, etc. The remainder would be your net taxable income from which he would take out 15% in equal installments each payday, sending the amount to the government.
+Your employer would estimate your yearly earnings for this year deduct $1,500 for personal exemption and perhaps 10 percent of your entire earnings for taxes paid, contributions, etc. The remainder would be your net taxable income from which he would take out 15 percent in equal installments each pay day, sending the amount to the government.
 This would be collected in addition to your regular income tax.

 But the following year, 1943, when it came time to compute your regular income tax in the regular way, you would deduct from your total income the amount of the withholding tax paid out in 1942.
 That amount is tax-free.